 - Everything Is Online: Including the Urn of Osiris — Anya bought it on eBay.

-- Fantastic Racism: The leader of the Hellions kills a vampire who asks to ride with them by cutting off his head.
+- Fantastic Racism: The leader of the Hellions kills a vampire who asks to ride with them by ripping off his head.
+Then again he's the leader of a biker gang and the vampire wears a HANSON t-shirt.Razor: I'll think it over.

 - Five Stages of Grief: Bargaining is the third stage of grief.